 - 1. Has an event taken place that could potentially give rise to COD income or gain?
 Here, one would determine whether there has been a write down of indebtedness, partial or complete forgiveness of debt, a material modification of the indebtedness, a direct or indirect acquisition of debt by a related party, a transfer of property in satisfaction of debt, or some other sale or exchange. - 2.
 Is there either a case law or statutory rule of nonrealization that may apply?
-Here, the case law and statutory rules of exception include the gifts exception, the indebtedness subject to bona fide dispute exception, lost deduction exception, purchase price adjustment exception, contribution of capital exception, stock-for-debt exception, and partnership equity-for-debt exception. - 3.
+Here, the case law and statutory rules of exception include the gifts exception, the indebtedness subject to bona fide dispute exception, lost deduction exception, purchase price adjustment exception, contribution of capital exception, stock-fordebt exception, and partnership equity-for-debt exception. - 3.
 When, if at all, must the COD income or gain be realized?
 Here, the rules on when COD income occurs are muddled.
 Under state law, one should generally look to some objective act that evidences a partial or complete discharge, material modification, etc., of indebtedness.
 If the discharge allegedly occurs in bankruptcy, one must isolate a bankruptcy court order discharging the indebtedness.

-The second order inquiries include:
+The second order inquiry includes:

 Assuming a taxpayer must realize COD income, is there a rule of nonrecognition that may apply?
-The rules of nonrecognition embodied in IRC §108 that are generally relevant to restructurings include the (i) bankruptcy exception; (ii) insolvency exception; (iii) qualified farm indebtedness exception; (iv) qualified real property indebtedness exception; and (v) home mortgage forgiveness during the January 1, 2007, to January 1, 2013 time frame.
+The rules of nonrecognition embodied in IRC

+§108 that are generally relevant to restructurings include the (i) bankruptcy exception; (ii) insolvency exception; (iii) qualified farm indebtedness exception; (iv) qualified real property indebtedness exception; and (v) qualified principal residence indebtedness forgiveness occurring between January 1, 2007, to January 1, 2015 (tax years 2007-2014).

-The third order inquiries include:
+The third order inquiry includes:

-Assuming one of the rules of nonrecognition applies, should you reduce tax attributes as identified in section 108(b) or elect to reduce basis in depreciable assets or employ a strategy that uses a combination of the two approaches?
+Assuming either the insolvency or bankruptcy rule of nonrecognition applies, should you reduce tax attributes as identified in section 108(b) or elect to reduce basis in depreciable assets or employ a strategy that uses a combination of the two approaches?
 Here, one must decide whether a taxpayer receives a greater benefit by electing to reduce basis in depreciable property or by simply reducing tax attributes in accordance with IRC §108(b), or embrace an approach that uses a combination of the two alternatives in an effort to minimize potential tax liabilities while preserving tax attributes.
+For those situations where the qualified principal residence indebtedness rule applies, the taxpayer must reduce the basis in his principal residence (if the taxpayer still owns the main home) by the amount not recognized but to no less than zero.